How to Prevent GBP Suspension: Complete Checklist

 Business Name Compliance

-Business name violations are the leading cause of GBP suspensions — around 30-35% of all cases.
-They're also one of the easiest to avoid.
-Google requires your GBP business name to match your real-world business name exactly as it appears on your storefront, business registration, or trade name.
+Business name violations are the leading cause of GBP suspensions in my 600+ case sample, and Sterling Sky's public keyword-spam audits document the same pattern.
+They are also one of the easiest to avoid.
+Google's official naming guideline (support.google.com/business/answer/3038177) requires your GBP business name to match your real-world business name exactly as it appears on your storefront, business registration, or trade name.

 Address and Location Compliance

-Address violations account for roughly 25-30% of suspensions.
+Address violations are the second most common suspension cause in my caseload.
 The rules differ depending on whether you're a storefront business or a service area business — make sure you're using the right configuration.

-For more detail on address compliance and common violations, see the GBP suspended for wrong address guide and the virtual office suspension guide.
+For more detail on address compliance and common violations, see the GBP suspended for wrong address guide, the virtual office suspension guide, and the SAB suspension recovery playbook.

 Category and Description Compliance

-• ✓ Is your primary category the most accurate representation of your main business?
+- ✓ Is your primary category the most accurate representation of your main business?
 Your primary category should describe what you primarily are, not what you want to rank for.
 A dentist should be "Dentist," not "Emergency Dental Service."
+See the full categories guide for picking wisely.

 Photo and Content Compliance

-• ✓ If you've added posts, do they comply with Google's posting policies?
+- ✓ If you've added posts, do they comply with Google's posting policies?
 Posts should be relevant to your business and not include prohibited content (adult content, regulated product advertising without proper authorization, etc.).
+Follow a sensible posting cadence so you avoid bursty spam signals.

 Review Policy Compliance

 Review-related suspensions are the third most common category.
 The mistakes here are often made innocently — businesses don't realize their review-gathering practices cross a line until after suspension.
-See the full fake reviews suspension and recovery guide for detail.
+See the full fake reviews suspension and recovery guide, plus the fake-review removal playbook, and learn how to build reviews safely.

 Ongoing Monitoring: Quarterly Compliance Habits